frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

-- Offset: The Offset field is 1 to 4 bytes long, and encodes a value based on the knowledge of the maximum acknowledged offset, similarly to the Packet Number field encoding a value based on the maximum acknowledged packet number.
+- Offset: The Offset field is 1 to 4 bytes long, and encodes a value based on the knowledge of the maximum acknowledged offset, similarly to the Packet Number field but encoding a value based on the highest acknowledged offset.
 On the receiver, the decoding procedure is similar to decoding packet numbers.
 This field is protected using
 {{RFC9001}}'s mask, up to consume 13 bytes from the minimum guaranteed 16 bytes in total.

+## Stream ID encoding (to debate)

+The QUIC v1 protocol supports up to 2^{60} maximum streams.
+A QUIC Reverso implementation must encode a Stream ID within at most 30 bits in its header.
+Due to the monotonic increasing nature of Stream IDs, we can work out a solution that still permit up to 2^{60} maximum streams, but constraints endpoints to fire at most 2^{30} new streams at any time.
+We consider (up to debate) this constraint to exceed any reasonable usage of the QUIC protocol given the memory requirement to held up to 2^{30} opened streams in memory.
+Different solutions are possible.
+An approach could be to re-use packet number encoding/decoding, but based on acknowledged new streams.

 ## Frame ordering

 In Reverso, a Stream Frame, if any, MUST be the first frame within the payload.
 The Stream frame can be followed by any number of control frames up to the packet boundary.
-Any other Stream frame SHOULD NOT be added within the same QUIC packet.
+Any other Stream frame SHOULD NOT be added within the same QUIC packet, unless in scenarios where multiplexing may bring more benefits than contiguous zero-copy (e.g., multiplexed HTTP queries within a single packet).

 # Variable-Length Integer Encoding